 When someone is suffering from a co-occuring mental health disorder, they will need to receive dual diagnosis treatment.
 This is treatment that addresses both the addiction and the underlying mental health issue together, so that one does not go untreated and ultimately exacerbates the other later.

 Having a family history of addiction is another one of the major underlying causes of addiction.
 If you have members of your family that have suffered from addiction, especially your parents, then the likelihood you will suffer from addiction skyrockets.
 Growing up in an environment with substance abuse around is normalized, which makes children of addicts are more inclined to try it out.
 They grew up in an environment where substance abuse was likely chosen over caring for and spending time with the child, making the child often wonder what was so “great” about the substances.

 In addition, if they see a parent or family member stressed out or in a bad place and turn to drugs or alcohol as a coping method, children will learn this.
 They see negative coping methods and learn them, and are very likely to use these same coping methods as well.
-Even if the child grows up knowing that substance abuse is bad and their relationship with their parent has suffered because of it, they have already been predisposed to becoming an addict themselves and are likely to go that route.
+Even if the child grows up knowing that substance abuse is bad and their relationship with their parent has suffered because of it, they have already been predisposed to becoming a person with substance use disorder themselves and are likely to go that route.

 History of Trauma

 When someone experiences a traumatic event, many issues can stem from it.
 One of which can include addiction.
 A traumatic event that could be one of the underlying causes of addiction may include:

 - Sexual abuse